MacRow was first used as a surname among the descendants of the ancient Scottish people known as the Picts

 Notable amongst the Clan

 at this time was Finghin MacCarthy Reagh (c.1425-1505), the 8th Prince of Carbery from 1477 to 1505, belonged to the MacCarthy Reagh dynasty; the Earl of Seaforth who forfeited his lands in 1715, but in 1764 was allowed to buy the lands back from the Government.
-In...
-Another 134 words (10 lines of text) are included under the topic Early MacRow Notables in all our PDF Extended History products and printed products wherever possible.
+In gratitude he offered to raise a regiment to be known as the Seaforth Highlanders (the 78th Regiment).
+Composed largely of MacKenzies and MacRaes (always loyal supporters of the MacKenzies whose Chief commanded the Regiment), it was embodied at Elgin in May 1778...
+Another 92 words (7 lines of text) are included under the topic Early MacRow Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the MacRow family to Ireland